Locon213/LiveMotdManager/README.md

 ## Weather

-Uses [open-meteo.com](https://open-meteo.com/) APIs with no key required.
+Uses the [OpenWeather](https://openweathermap.org/) API.
+An API key is required and must be specified in `weather.api-key` in the configuration.
 The plugin performs an initial API test on startup and logs the result to the console.

 ## Discord